 Is it a cause for concern and should you rush her to the emergency room to get checked out?

-Vomiting vs spitting up
+Newborn baby vomiting vs spitting up

 If you’ve been out drinking or clubbing all night before with your friends back in the day, you’ll probably know vomit when you see it!

-So what exactly is the difference between a new born baby vomiting and just spitting up?
+So what exactly is the difference between a newborn baby vomiting and just spitting up?

 Spitting up is just the easy flow of stomach contents out of the mouth, usually followed after a burp, and is common for infants below the age of one year.